StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **MainRegion** - The primary AWS region.
 This can be any region, as long as this region is the same for every template deployed within the AWS account.
 Global resources will be deployed in this region such as the IAM role and S3 bucket.
 Example: `us-east-1`.
 * **StsAccountId** - The 12-digit AWS account ID that is going to be monitored.
 This will be the AWS account that the IAM role can be assumed from, to perform actions on the target AWS account.
 Example: `0123456789012`.
 * **ExternalId** - A shared secret that the StackState Agent will present when assuming a role.
 Use the same value across all AWS accounts that the Agent is monitoring.
 Example: `uniquesecret!1`.
+* **IncludeOpenTelemetryTracing** - Default: disabled, When this is enabled then the OpenTelemetry layer will be included in your deployment allowing you to follow [these steps to use OpenTelemetry](../../../configure/traces/opentelemetry/aws_nodejs.md)

 For more information on how to use StackSets, check the AWS documentation on [working with AWS CloudFormation StackSets \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).